lolneku/TinyStock-API/README.md

 In your terminal or command prompt, navigate to your project directory.

 Step 4: Running the server
-Run the following command to start the server:
+Run the following commands to start the server:

-`node .`
+`docker build -t tinystock .`

+`docker run -p <host_port>:8080 tinystock`

-You should see a message indicating that the server is listening on a specific port (in this case, port 8080).
+You should see a message indicating that the container is listening on a specific port (in this case, port 8080).

 You can now send sample HTTP requests to the server using a tool like insomnia or a web browser.
 Open your preferred tool and send the following requests: